wp-plugins/agp-font-awesome-collection/readme.txt

 18. Menus with Font Awesome Icons

 == Changelog ==
+= 2.5.1 =
+* Changed: Connection of the Font Awesome Icons moved to the footer of the page for more stability and resolving many conflicts with other styles in head section

 = 2.5.0 =
 * Added: Support of the Font Awesome v4.4.0